-To avoid damage to the magnet or triggering protection circuits on the magnet, the current in the power supply should match the current that was flowing in the magnet when the persistent mode was entered.
+To avoid potential damage to the magnet, or triggering protection circuits on the magnet, the current in the power supply should approximately match the current that was flowing in the magnet when the persistent mode was entered before heating the switch.

-NOTE For the procedure to display the magnet current that was established when the persistent switch was cooled, refer to page 61.
+NOTE For the procedure to display the magnet current that was established when the persistent switch was cooled, refer to page 82.

 - 1. Place the Model 430 Programmer in the HOLDING or PAUSED mode at the desired field or current. - 2.
 Press the SHIFT and then the PERSIST.
 SWITCH CONTROL key to turn on the persistent switch heater current.
 Note that the Model 430 Programmer will enter the HEATING SWITCH mode and disallow any ramping during the switch heating period. - 3.
-At the end of the switch heating period, the MAGNET IN PER-SISTENT MODE LED will be turned off and the Model 430 Programmer will be in the PAUSED mode.
+At the end of the switch heating period, the MAGNET IN PER-SISTENT MODE LED will be turned off and the Model 430 Programmer will enter the PAUSED mode.